Solving discrete constrained problems on de Rham complex: The case

-Then the solution of $ u\in \mbC^N $ in the system \eqref{mixed_matrix_g0} can be obtained through solving the two equations \eqref{tilde_u} and \eqref{bar_u}.
+Consequently, the solution of $ u\in \mbC^N $ in the system \eqref{mixed_matrix_g0} can be obtained through solving the two equations \eqref{tilde_u} and \eqref{bar_u}.
 We summarize the two equations as an equivalent problem for the solution $ u\in\mbC^N $ in the system \eqref{mixed_matrix_g0}:

 For the case $ \dim \mbC_0 = 0 $ and $ c > 0 $, we consider the equation

 We divide $ \hat u $ into two $ \mcM $-orthogonal parts

 where $ \hat u^{(1)} \in \mbC_1 $ and $ \hat u^{(2)}\in\mbC_2 $.
 Putting the decompositions \eqref{F_decomp} and \eqref{hat_u_decomp} into the equation \eqref{hat_u}, we have